paws-r/paws/cran/paws.security.identity/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or Notes.
+There were no ERRORs, or WARNINGs.
+Notes:
+checking installed package size ...
+NOTE installed size is  6.8Mb sub-directories of 1Mb or more:
+    R      3.1Mb
+    help   3.5Mb

-Maintainer Notes: tarball package size:  981.5K
+Maintainer Notes: tarball package size:  996.31K

 ## Downstream dependencies